jhvst/jhvst.github.io/projects/rivi/semantics/main.md

 ⟨ 1 0 0 ⟩
 ```

-As there are no explicit type declarations, the flow of array programs can be sometimes challenging to understand at a glance.
-But when it does flow, the proponents declare this as a _tool of thought_.

-Nonetheless, it is rather easy to derive a rule of grammar for the language from this: a function $F$ always contains a right hand argument $x$, but sometimes it may containt a left hand argument $w$.
-In BQN, this pattern matching for function bodies works by separating the statements with a $;$
+In BQN a user-defined dyadic function can be implemented with pattern matching.
+First, the expression is wrapped into clauses, and then the cases are separated with a comma:

 ```
 { 1-case ; 2-case }
 ```

-The point-free or _tacit_ version to check whether an expression is a monadic or dyadic can be done with the valence `⊘`:
+The point-free a.k.a _tacit_ version can be done with the valence `⊘` function combinator:

 ```
         {𝕨0⊘1𝕩} 'x'